 Brand marketing with neuroscience

 Brand marketing has a validation problem.
 Marketers are notorious for providing vanity metrics to please their superiors, but they don’t really know whether their actions contribute to brand growth.
-Is the campaign on-message?
-Is the ad on-brand?
-Without testing their assumptions, marketers can only guess.

-Heat maps and other analytical tools provide data but offer little behavioral insight (we know what people did, but we don’t know why).
-Surveys and focus groups are common ways to gauge consumer response to stimuli like ads or packaging, however, these methods rely on conscious self-reporting, which can be biased and inaccurate.
+Heat maps and other analytical tools provide data but offer little behavioral insight (we know what people did, but don’t know why).
+Surveys and focus groups are common ways to gauge consumer response to stimuli like ads or packaging, but these methods rely on conscious self-reporting, which can be biased and inaccurate.

 People don’t think how they feel, they don’t say what they think and they don’t do what they say.